Revolutionary Method for Predicting Fatigue Failure of Aircraft Engines Developed by Russian Scientists

-A team of researchers from MIPT and the Institute for Design Automation of the Russian Academy of Sciences has presented an innovative method for modeling fatigue failure of materials, which is critical for the aviation and machine-building industries.
+A team of researchers from MIPT and the Institute for Design Automation of the Russian Academy of Sciences has presented an innovative method for modeling fatigue failure of materials, which is critical for the aviation and mechanical engineering industries.
 The developed approach combines grid-characteristic calculations with overlapping grid technology, which allows for a detailed analysis of the material degradation process under high-frequency loads.
 The results of the study are published in the journal Mathematical Models and Computer Simulations.

 The key feature of our approach is the ability to track in detail, cycle by cycle, how micro-damage originates and grows in the material under the action of high-frequency loads.
 We do not just estimate the final number of cycles to failure, but model the physical process of material degradation itself, taking into account wave effects in each cycle.
 This gives a much deeper understanding of the mechanisms of fatigue failure.

 The researchers used the grid-characteristic method in combination with overlapping grid technology ("Chimera").
 This allows focusing computational resources on areas with high stress concentrations, such as holes in plates, where cracks most often originate.
-To speed up calculations, the scientists also developed a scaling procedure, reducing the three-dimensional problem to a two-dimensional one.
-This significantly reduces computation time without a significant loss of accuracy.
+To speed up calculations, scientists also developed a scaling procedure, reducing the three-dimensional problem to a two-dimensional one.
+This significantly reduces computation time without significant loss of accuracy.
 The method has already been tested on the example of a plate with a hole, and its results are consistent with the data of the commercial software Ansys.
-The technology can be useful in the design of aircraft engines, turbines, and other structures subjected to vibrations.
+The technology can be useful in the design of aircraft engines, turbines and other structures subject to vibrations.

 Fatigue failure is one of the key reasons for the failure of aircraft engine parts and other highly loaded structures.
 It develops gradually: microcracks accumulate under the influence of cyclic loads, which ultimately leads to sudden failure.
 Traditional methods for assessing fatigue strength either use simplified models or focus on already formed macrocracks, ignoring the early stages of damage.